Want to Convert Design To Code? Here’s A Better Way

 A tool that enables having your UI code components imported to a design library is much more efficient than the one that converts an image to code.

-Improve workflow with UI code components
+Improve workflow with code components

 Instead of interpreting image-based designs and turning the ideas into code, developers just take the components that were used in a design from their library to build ready products.